History of Real Salt Lake: 2009

-Over 46,000 fans packed into Seattle's Qwest Field to watch one of the most highly anticipated finals in MLS history.
-The two teams were polar opposites.
-The Galaxy were a well-established franchise, boasting several previous championships, in the giant metro area of Los Angeles.
-Their roster included David Beckham – arguably the most famous athlete in the world at the time – along with American superstar Landon Donovan, and several other well-known MLS veterans.
-In contrast, Real Salt Lake was a small-market franchise with very little tradition and no star players.
-Yet again, they found themselves heavy underdogs, but it was a role they relished.

-LA Galaxy struck first in the match, but Robbie Findley countered with a rebound shot in the 64th minute.
-The teams battled to a 1–1 draw at the end of regulation, and neither team was able to score during the hard-fought overtime.
-Each keeper made huge saves during the shootout, and the teams remained deadlocked after five rounds of penalty kicks.
-After Rimando stopped a blast by Edson Buddle in the seventh round, Robbie Russell buried his try, giving Real Salt Lake a 5–4 victory in the shootout and thus claiming the 2009 MLS Cup championship.
-Rimando was named MVP for his standout performance as goalkeeper.

 RSL's title run remains one of the biggest upsets in American soccer, and stands as the only time in the history of major professional sports in the United States in which a team has claimed the league championship despite finishing the regular season with a losing record.
-Real Salt Lake was formally honored by President Barack Obama at a press conference in the White House on June 4, 2010.

 2010

-On September 4, 2010, Real Salt Lake tied the MLS record set by the Columbus Crew the year prior (2008–2009) of 22 straight unbeaten games at home by beating the New York Red Bulls 1–0.
-Real Salt Lake has not lost a league game at home since May 2009.

-On October 16, 2010 Real Salt Lake improved their home unbeaten streak to 25 games in a row after beating the FC Dallas 2–0.
+On October 16, 2010, Real Salt Lake improved their home unbeaten streak to 25 games in a row after beating the FC Dallas 2–0.
 This win gave Real Salt Lake the most consecutive home games without a loss in MLS history.
 This streak was ended at 29 games on May 28, 2010, with their loss to the Seattle Sounders FC.

 RSL simultaneously tied the record for a Single Season Home Unbeaten Streak with zero losses in Rio Tinto Stadium in the 2010 regular season.
 This tied the only other standing Single Season Home Unbeaten Streak, held by the San Jose Earthquakes in the 2005 season.

-After a successful first season at the club, Álvaro Saborío was made Salt Lake's first ever Designated Player, signing a four-year contract with the club on December 1, 2010.